Section – Ais compulsory. All parts of this section are to be answered on the separately provided

 (xi) Write down the two basic rules of problem-solving briefly.

 te: Attempt ALL the questions.

-3 Explain the functions of Human Eye with the help of a labelled diagram.
+3 Explain the functions of the Human Eye with the help of a labeled diagram.
 (12

-Give a detailed account of measurement of memory. .
+Give a detailed account of the measurement of memory.